asterisk/documentation/docs/Configuration/Applications/Voicemail/Message-Waiting-Indication.md

 [Asterisk 12 Configuration_res_mwi_external](/Latest_API/API_Documentation/Module_Configuration/res_mwi_external)

-!!! warning
+/// warning
-    res_external_mwi.so is mutually exclusive with app_voicemail.so.
+`res_external_mwi.so` is mutually exclusive with `app_voicemail.so`.
 You'll have to load only the one you want to use.

-[//]: # (end-warning)
+///

 chan_pjsip
 -----------